studioraz/magento2-rtl-css/README.md

 Usage
 	•	The module works automatically for supported locales.
 	•	No manual configuration is required; CSS conversion and HTML direction adjustment are handled transparently.

-⸻

-For more details, see the source code in the src directory.

-Would you like me to also generate a short **Composer package description** (for `composer.json`) to match this README?